Influenza is a significant burden for patients and health care professionals

-These populations can be at risk for complications from influenza2,a:
+These populations can be at risk for complications from influenza3,a:

 weakened immune system

 aThe populations noted here are found in the general public and recognized by the CDC.
-Rapivab is indicated for adults aged 18+.
+Rapivab is indicated for patients 2 years and older.

-No substantive data exist on the use of Rapivab in adults with concurrent illness or with weakened immune system.
+No substantive data exist on the use of Rapivab in adults or children with concurrent illness or with weakened immune system.

-Many conditions can increase the risk of serious complications4
+Many conditions can increase the risk of serious complications5

 The CDC has identified these concomitant conditions that may put patients at greater risk of complications from influenza.

 Chronic lung disease

 (e.g., chronic obstructive pulmonary disease (COPD), cystic fibrosis)